Domestic land snails: Achatina. Snail at home, what it needs

 Water

-Achatina not only eat, but also drink water, so always keep a container of clean water in a container.
+Achatina not only eats, but also drinks water, so always keep a container of clean water in a container.
 This container should not be very large, since Achatina can fall into it and drown.
 When your pet grows up, you can put a small pool in the terrarium, as snails love water, which they need to secrete mucus.

 Nutritional supplements

-For the rapid growth and development of mollusks, they need a source of calcium carbonate and vitamins.
-In the terrarium, you can put a piece of chalk, pour some eggshells.
-The chalk in the terrarium must be natural, as factory-made, chemically produced, will be ignored by the mollusk.
-You can purchase vitamin and mineral mixtures at pet stores, complexes made for reptiles are suitable.
+For rapid growth and development of mollusks, they need a source of calcium carbonate and vitamins.
+You can put a piece of chalk in the terrarium and sprinkle some eggshells.
+The chalk in the terrarium should be natural, since factory-made, chemically produced chalk will be ignored by the mollusk.
+You can purchase vitamin and mineral mixtures at pet stores; complexes made for reptiles are suitable.

-The procedure for cleaning the terrarium, depending on its filler, is carried out several times in three months.
-Cleaning the container consists of completely rinsing it (but do not use chemicals, use baking soda instead of powder) and replace the substrate.
+The procedure for cleaning the terrarium, depending on its filler, is carried out several times every three months.
+Cleaning the container consists of completely washing it (but do not use chemicals, use baking soda instead of powder) and replacing the substrate.
 Carry out unscheduled cleaning of the container if its walls are covered with mucus or an unpleasant odor emanates from it.

-The snails themselves also do not mind swimming.
-This should be done with warm boiled water, carefully, under a gentle stream and without completely immersing the animal in water.
+The snails themselves don’t mind taking a swim either.
+This should be done with warm boiled water, carefully, under a gentle stream and without completely immersing the animal in the water.

 Thus, caring for Achatina snails at home does not require much effort.